-SPALC began in 1988 with a focus on “adults who are non-readers or poor readers and adults with low math skills.”
-English was the native language of the first students, and the goal was for them to improve reading and writing skills in practical matters, complete the GED, participate in the education of their children, enjoy reading, and make informed choices in voting and participating in civic life of the community.
+Sauk Prairie Area Literacy Council (SPALC) began in 1988 with a focus on “adults who are non-readers or poor readers and adults with low math skills.”
+English was the native language of the first students, and the goal was for them to improve reading and writing skills in practical matters, complete the General Education Development (GED) test, participate in the education of their children, enjoy reading, and make informed choices in voting and participating in the community.

 Between 2001 and 2004, the council had a difficult time recruiting and retaining board members.
 The president at that time resigned after serving two terms, citing a lack of leadership core for the council.
 He stated, “It is time for us to sink or swim...without any definite leadership, the SPALC as we know it will dissolve.”
 Also, the numbers in the group classes decreased significantly over this time period, and there was little active recruiting of either students or tutors.
 However, a small group of people worked to keep the council viable.
 They switched the delivery mode to a 1:1 tutoring format.
 A Program Coordinator was appointed.
 One of the board members volunteered to lead a walk-in group class.
 The student population remained, for the most part, English Language Learners (ELLs), and for the majority of these adults, Spanish was their native language.
 At the time, the home country of most was Mexico.